JiriPavlik/fe-task/README.md

 Steps to run project

-install dependencies
+install dependencies:

-yarn install
+`yarn install`

-start express app
+start express app:
-yarn start api
+`yarn start api`

-uncomment and run for file download
+uncomment and run for file download or extract and use backup_data.zip
 // downloadDataFile();

 uncomment and run for create csv file for db data import